This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 To help alleviate the discomfort, I use this ergonomically designed support pillow.

 I like that it’s neither too firm nor too soft (for my taste).
-It also keeps my back cool and dry thanks to its hypoallergenic mesh cover, which is machine washable.
+It also keeps my back cool and dry thanks to its machine-washable, breathable mesh cover.

-You can purchase this support pillow on Amazon.
+You can see the lumbar support pillow on Amazon.

 3) LEPOWER Metal Desk Lamp (Sand Black)